-Comments also conveyed the notion that parts of the City are not treated equally for prioritizing resources.
-People noted disparities among the neighborhoods in the North, Central, South and East Pasadena but, for some, the greatest divide is between the Northwest and the rest of the City - and the vast majority of comments and issues were to that effect.
-The range of issues brought out by the perceived lack of parity, particularly in the Northwest, included the lack of amenities (i.e. movie/ entertainment centers, places for families/youth to hang out, etc.) and neighborhood-serving business (mom-and-pop stores, banks, gas stations, etc.); limitations on the transportation services (ARTS); disparate access to government services, decision makers and staff; concentration of institutional uses and low-income housing and unsafe neighborhood conditions, among others.
+Comments also conveyed the notion that parts of the City are not treated equally when prioritizing resources.
+People noted disparities among the neighborhoods in the North, Central, South and East Pasadena but, for some, the greatest divide is between the Northwest and the rest of the City.
+The vast majority of comments and issues were to that effect.
+The range of issues brought out by the perceived lack of parity, particularly in the Northwest, included the lack of amenities (e.g. movie/entertainment centers, places for families/youth to hang out, etc.) and neighborhood-serving business (mom-and-pop stores, banks, gas stations, etc.); limitations on transportation services (ARTS); disparate access to government services, decision makers and staff; concentration of institutional uses and low-income housing and unsafe neighborhood conditions, among others.

 Overall, people mentioned the continued need for economic development in the Northwest and called for the City to invest and focus more resources there.
-For some people the disparity between the Northwest and the rest of the City is evidence that there are "two Pasadenas - the have and the have-nots" and that the gap between them is widening due to economic disparity.
+For some people the disparity between the Northwest and the rest of the City is evidence that there are "two Pasadenas - the haves and the have-nots," and that the gap between them is widening due to economic disparity.
+The Northwest Commission formally requested that Northwest Pasadena's specific issues be addressed in a special sub-section of the General Plan.

 Several commenters also remarked that areas along East Colorado Boulevard and in East Pasadena are in equal need of attention and economic development and that the City should focus priorities from the west side of town to the east.
-Participants were concerned with the number of lower budget motels and increased number of vacant lots in East Pasadena.
+Participants were concerned with the number of lower-budget motels and increased number of vacant lots in East Pasadena.